AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 You can use a Journey Optimizer connection in Customer Journey Analytics to bring the following additional value to your connection:

-* Perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics
+* Perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics.

   For more information, see [Analyze in Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/reporting/channel-report/report-cja-manage#cja-template) in the Journey Optimizer documentation.

-* Edit the Journey Optimizer connection and associated data views
+* Edit the Journey Optimizer connection and associated data views.

   For more information about editing options, see [Edit a connection](#edit-a-connection).

 To enable this functionality, you must allow the Journey Optimizer connection to be used in Customer Journey Analytics:

+1. Locate the Journey Optimizer connection that you want to use with Customer Journey Analytics.

+   1. Select the Filter icon on the **[!UICONTROL Connections]** tab.

+   1. In the **[!UICONTROL Use in CJA]** section, select **[!UICONTROL Off]**.

+      This displays all connections that are not currently configured for use in Customer Journey Analytics.

+   1. Select the Journey Optimizer connection that you want to use in Customer Journey Analytics.

-1. When editing a Journey Optimizer connection, select **[!UICONTROL Use in CJA]**.
+1. In the Journey Optimizer connection, select **[!UICONTROL Use in CJA]**.

    The following **[!UICONTROL Use this connection in Customer Journey Analytics]** dialog displays: